DaviGuanabara/engenharia-de-sistemas-computacionais/aula13/resumo.markdown

 "Nevertheless, the datagram plays a central role in the internet - every networking student and professional needs to see it, absorb it, and master it."
 (Computer Networking a top-down approach.
 8th ed.
 Pearson, página 331)

-entender o *datagram* é de suma importância para a aprendizagem de redes de computadores.
+Entender o *datagram* é de suma importância para a aprendizagem de redes de computadores.

 #### IPv4 Datagram